totoberni/GigaPixelGenerator/README.md

-# Gigapixel Mathematical Art Generator
+# Gigapixel Mathematical Graph Generator

 A high-performance pipeline for generating massive, gigapixel-scale images from mathematical functions.
 This project leverages a hybrid GPU/CPU rendering approach, tiled processing, and efficient storage backends to create stunningly detailed visualizations that can scale to terapixel sizes.
 Why? **Because I CAN!**